jnosis/unServer/README.md

 ### TODO

 - Fix a issue where work title could not be changed
+- Add notification feature when an error occurs using JoinJoaomgcd
-- Add image uploader to supabase
+- Add image loader to supabase
+- Migrate cloudinary to supabase storage